aganglada/normalize.styl/README.md

 ## How to use it

-Normalize.css is intended to be used as an alternative to CSS resets.
+Normalize.styl is intended to be used as an alternative to CSS resets.

-It's suggested that you read the `normalize.css` file and consider customising it to meet your needs.
+It's suggested that you read the `normalize.styl` file and consider customising it to meet your needs.
 Alternatively, include the file in your project and override the defaults later in your CSS.